MJ Melendez Player Props: Royals vs. Mets

 MJ Melendez At The Plate

-- Melendez has 21 doubles, two triples, eight home runs and 37 walks while batting .217.
+- Melendez is batting .218 with 21 doubles, two triples, eight home runs and 39 walks.

-- Melendez will look to extend his four-game hitting streak.
-He's batting .238 with one homer over the course of his last games.
+- Melendez will look to extend his five-game hitting streak.
+He's batting .300 with one homer during his last games.

+- In 23 games this year (23.0%), Melendez has picked up an RBI, and in 10 of those games (10.0%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 32 of 99 games this year, and more than once 7 times.
+- He has scored a run in 33 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.